-Here are five tips to help keep you safe from wildfires and the resulting poor air quality while in the field
+Here are five wildfire workplace safety tips to help protect you from wildfires and the resulting poor air quality while in the field:

 - Get an N95 mask.
 If one isn’t available, make sure you have a mask made of a plastic material, with two straps that go around your head.
 Paper or cloth masks do not provide protection against wildfire smoke.